Batche-Hub/push_swap_simple_test/README.md

 It checks if there is leaks with valgrind.

+If a test fails, you can check wich values caused the fail on the traces directory.
+There is one file per / error / stack size.

 That's all.
-The test is certainly not complete, feel free to change the code, dowload and made your own !
+The test is certainly not complete, feel free to change the code, download and made your own !

 A part of the work was already made by jgoncalv and another one that I forgot the name.
 Sorry !